The Best Dog Bike Trailer Australia - Take Them With You

 Step 3: Attach the trailer to your bike

-When you feel confident that your pup feels confident, you are ready to hit the road.
+When you feel confident that your pup feels safe and secure, you are ready to hit the road.
 And by that I mean, a very quiet, safe and controlled outdoor area.
 Attach the trailer to your bike empty first, then allow your dog to hop in.
 Move the bike very slowly, in a quiet area and see how your dog feels.
 Use your voice to encourage and soothe your dog.
 If they feel comfortable, you can attempt actually riding the bike on flat smooth ground.

 What To Look For In A Good Dog Cart For A Bike